smartsheet-platform/smartsheet-python-sdk/README.md

 ## Passthrough Option

-If there is an API Feature that is not yet supported by the Python SDK, there is a passthrough option that allows you to pass and receive raw JSON objects.
+If there is an API feature that is not yet supported by the Python SDK, there is a passthrough option that allows you to pass and receive raw JSON objects.

 To invoke the passthrough, your code can call one of the following four methods: